All images of food items are the property of McDonalds.com

 When it comes to fast food, there are always going to be items coming and going from the menu.

-At the time of writing this, McDonald’s has a “menu hacks” menu for a limited time, which contains the Hash Brown McMuffin, Crunchy Double, Surf + Turf, and Land, Air, & Sea Sandwich.
+McDonald’s temporarily had a “menu hacks” menu, which contained the Hash Brown McMuffin, Crunchy Double, Surf + Turf, and Land, Air, & Sea Sandwich.

 The Land, Air, & Sea Sandwich combines a Big Mac, a McChicken, and a Filet-O-Fish together.
 It’s no wonder why it contains over 1,300 calories!